crawl/qw/README.md

 in `GOD_LIST` can be the full god name, as reported by `you.god()`, or the abbreviation made with the first 1, 3, or 4 letters of the god's name with any whitespace removed.
 For *the Shining One*, you can use the abbreviations "1" or "TSO".
+For *No God*, you can use the abbreviations "0" or "None".
 For non-zealots, qw will worship the first god in the list it finds, entering Temple if it needs to.
 To have CK abandon Xom immediately, set `CK_ABANDON_XOM` to `true`, otherwise all zealots will remain with their starting god unless told to convert explicitly by the [gameplan list](#game-plans).

 Gods who have at least partly implemented are *BCHLMOQRTUXY1*.
 Currently qw has the most success with *Okawaru*, *Trog*, and *Ru*, roughly in that order.
 For